santaricotta/ansible_kafka_cluster_setup/README.md

 * This playbook makes setting up a multi node Kafka cluster with kraft protocol trivial.
 * It is deliberately in a single file to keep it easily readable.
+    * The variables are also in the playbook files for that reason.
 * For the moment, only Debian/Ubuntu based and RedHat based targets are supported.
 * Sensible defaults were assumed in configuration files - all can be altered.
 * There is no authentication/encryption enabled.
 * This playbook has been tested
     * with Ansible 11.2.0 and Ansible-core 2.18.2
     * on Python 3.13.1
-    * against Ubuntu 24.04.1 and Alma Linux 9.5 targets
+    * against Ubuntu 24.04.1 and Rocky Linux 9.5 targets
     * on x86_64 and aarch64 architectures

 # important settings, defaults and variables